bcc2023/ShiftWell-Restaurant-Dashboard/Backend/README.md

 ### Notes
 Directories including **notebooks**(python notebooks for EDA and model building), **models**(Trained and serialized models, model predictions, or model summaries), and **data**(external, synthesized, and preprocessed data) are not included in this repo as they are not needed during the application development stage.
 Instead of having all copies of the large files, we have moved the essential models inside the **app** directory here for building the application.

-For more reference of the directories not included, please visit [https://github.com/DSA3101AY2324S2-ByteForce/goodolddays-shiftwell-system-backend](https://github.com/DSA3101AY2324S2-ByteForce/goodolddays-shiftwell-system-backend).
+For more details of the directories not included, please visit [https://github.com/DSA3101AY2324S2-ByteForce/goodolddays-shiftwell-system-backend](https://github.com/DSA3101AY2324S2-ByteForce/goodolddays-shiftwell-system-backend).
 Note that you need to have access to it as it is a private repository.